Find programs that will assist with your mortgage as well. Select the Help With Mortgage and Other Bills link on the left.

 DTE Energy - This utility company provides services to almost 3 million people across Michigan.
 They order several different assistance programs to people who are struggling.
 Learn more on your options.

-Tri County Electric - People Fund provides cash grants to help with paying various bills, including utility, heating.
-Other aid may be received through this program as well.
+Tri County Electric - People Fund provides cash grants to help with paying various bills, including utility, heating, and other energy costs Other aid may be received through this program as well.
+Read more.